Scandal (TV series): Season 6

 On March 3, 2016, ABC renewed Scandal for a sixth season, which premiered on January 26, 2017.
 The entire season is about the murder of President-elect Frankie Vargas.
 It is revealed that his wife, Luna, was behind his murder because she wanted power.
 The end of season six concludes with Mellie becoming the first female President of the United States.
-At the end of Fitz's term, he decided to reinstate a B613 and become Command, due to Rowan's manipulation of him.
+At the end of Fitz's term, he decides to reinstate B613 and become Command, due to Rowan's manipulation of him.
 Olivia convinces him not to, because she thinks it will destroy him.
 Then she has Mellie reserve a percentage of the Pentagon's funds in a blind emergency trust and uses that money to reinstate B613 herself.
 Olivia becomes Command at the end of the season and considers herself the most powerful person in the world.

 Season 7

 On February 10, 2017, ABC renewed Scandal for a seventh season; on May 10, 2017, it was announced that this season would be the show's last.
 On January 3, 2018, a crossover with How to Get Away with Murder was announced, which aired on March 1, 2018, with Viola Davis and Aja Naomi King guest starring.

 The final season follows the first year of Mellie's presidency and how she adjusts to being the leader of the free world after everything she's been through previously.
-Olivia finds herself struggling to balance both sides of being the most powerful person in the world: the white hat life as Mellie's Chief of Staff, and the black hat life of Command of B613, and her dip towards the latter strains her relationships with her friends and family, particularly after she orchestrates the murder of Bashranian President Rashad and his niece and nearly allows Quinn to be killed.
+Olivia finds herself struggling to balance both sides of being the most powerful person in the world: the white hat life as Mellie's chief of staff, and the black hat life of Command of B613, and her dip towards the latter strains her relationships with her friends and family, particularly after she orchestrates the murder of Bashranian president Rashad and his niece and nearly allows Quinn to be killed.
 Cyrus, now vice-president after Olivia and Jake forced Luna Vargas to commit suicide at the previous season's end, finds himself on the cusp of finally achieving the position he has desired for so long.
 Fitz adjusts to his post-presidency life and his desire to establish his legacy.
 With Olivia having departed for the White House, Olivia Pope & Associates, now renamed Quinn Perkins & Associates (QPA) goes through a reboot, as Quinn and the remaining gladiators must now rebuild the firm's reputation from the bottom up.
 Soon, however, everyone is caught up in one last scandal stirred up by Cyrus Beene that threatens to expose all of their various crimes over the past seven seasons to the public and land them all in prison or worse.